-In the wild, Goldfish (Carassius Auratus) are really different from what we are used to see in aquarium and ponds.
+In the wild, Goldfish (Carassius Auratus) are really different from what we are used to seeing in aquarium and ponds.
 During the Tang Dynasty (618 – 907), it was popular to keep carp fish in ponds.
-Some of these carp fish displayed yellowish orange colour rather than silver coloration.
+Some of these carp fish displayed yellowish orange color rather than silver coloration.
 So they began to breed the yellowish orange variety instead of the silver variety and created what we call today the Common Goldfish.
 Today, many varieties of fancy goldfish are derived from the common goldfish.
-They have been breed to look different in color, shape and size.
+They have been

 The Common Goldfish is a coldwater fish so the tank does not have to be heated.
 It will do well with a water temperature of 65° – 78°F, a pH between 6.0 and 8.0 and a dH of 5 -19.

-The Common Goldfish is a coldwater fish.
-This is actually one of the reason why it is not recommended to keep the common goldfish with tropical fish that require warmer water.
+Most Common Goldfish is a coldwater fish.
+This is actually one of the reasons why it is not recommended to keep the common goldfish with tropical fish that require warmer water.

 When buying new tank mate, remember that any fish that can fit into a goldfish’s mouth will get eaten.
 Finally, it is not recommended to keep narrow-bodied (common goldfish, comet and shubunkin) and fat-bodied goldfish (most fancy goldfish) varieties together because the narrow-bodied ones will have eaten all the food before the fat-bodied realise it’s time to eat.